JustinLamMSFT/microsoft/windows-365/business.md

 .heading-bg-color-layout-container-uida4dd{ background-color: !important; }

+- \[1\] Forrester Consulting, The Total Economic Impact Of Windows 365, commissioned by Microsoft, March 2023.
-- [\[1\]](https://www.microsoft.com/en-us/windows-365/business?rtc=1#feature-uid3579) Actual savings may vary based on purchase geography and instance configuration.
-Learn more about [Windows Hybrid Benefit](https://www.microsoft.com/en-us/windows-365/faq#coreui-collapsibledrawer-w56p8sc) and terms of use.
+- \[2\] Actual savings may vary based on purchase geography and instance configuration.
+Learn more about Windows Hybrid Benefit and terms of use.
-- [\[2\]](https://www.microsoft.com/en-us/windows-365/business?rtc=1#tabs-oc44cd) Tech Target’s Enterprise Strategy Group, Exploring the Economic Benefits of Windows 365, commissioned by Microsoft, June 2022.
-- \[3\] Forrester Consulting, The Total Economic Impact Of Windows 365, commissioned by Microsoft, March 2023.

 .heading-bg-color-layout-container-uid4011{ background-color: !important; }